Al-Aqsa: Other features

 The main compound enclosure also houses an ablution fountain (known as al-Kas), originally supplied with water via a long narrow aqueduct leading from the so-called Solomon's Pools near Bethlehem, but now supplied from Jerusalem's water mains.

 Gardens take up the eastern and most of the northern side of the enclosure, with an Islamic school occupying a small part of the space.

 Northern and western porticos

 The complex is bordered on the south and east by the outer walls of the Old City of Jerusalem.
 On the north and west it is bordered by two long porticos (riwaq), built during the Mamluk period.
 A number of other structures were also built along these areas, mainly also from the Mamluk period.
 On the north side, they include the Isardiyya Madrasa, built sometime before 1345, and the Almalikiyya Madrasa, dated to 1340.
-On the west side, they include the Ashrafiyya Madrasa, built by Sultan Qaytbay between 1480 and 1482, and the adjacent Uthmaniyya Madrasa, dated to 1437.
-The Sabil of Qaytbay, contemporary with the Ashrafiyya Madrasa, also stands nearby.
+On the west side, they include the Ashrafiyya Madrasa, built by Sultan Qaitbay between 1480 and 1482, and the adjacent Uthmaniyya Madrasa, dated to 1437.
+The Sabil of Qaitbay, contemporary with the Ashrafiyya Madrasa, also stands nearby.